patcg-individual-drafts/ipa/IPA-End-to-End.md

 #### DP Noise Addition

 After computing the aggregates within each category, the _helper parties_ P<sub>1</sub>, P<sub>2</sub>, P<sub>3</sub> generate additive noise to ensure DP on the user level.
-The amount of noise added depends on the sensitivity, i.e. on the cap of how much an individual _match key_ owner can contribute.
+The amount of noise added depends on the sensitivity, i.e., on the cap of how much an individual _match key_ owner can contribute.

 The noise is generated within an MPC protocol.
 This could be done by having each party sample noise independently then add it to the secret shared aggregated value.
 This is a simple approach but has the drawback that the privacy guarantees in case of a corrupted MPC party are lower since the corrupted party will know their share of the noise and deduct it from the aggregated value.
 A better but more complicated approach is to run a secure coin tossing protocol between parties P<sub>1</sub>, P<sub>2</sub>, P<sub>3</sub> where the coins are private and then use these coins to run a noise sampling algorithm within MPC to generate secret shares of the DP noise.
 This noise is then added to the secret shared aggregated value.
 Using the second approach, a malicious party cannot manipulate the protocol to see a noisy aggregated value with less noise.
 Hence, the privacy guarantees match the amount of DP noise generated and added as specified in the protocol description even when one party is malicious.